To use the multicast entitlement

 In Terminal, run the first command below to confirm that your app was signed with the entitlement.

 Still in Terminal, run the second command below to confirm that your profile allows use of the entitlement.

 |% codesign -d --entitlements :- /path/to/your.app | grep -A 1 "com.apple.developer.networking.multicast"|

 |% security cms -D -i /path/to/your.app/embedded.mobileprovision | grep -A 1 "com.apple.developer.networking.multicast"|

 If, in step 3 of Configure Your App ID

 , you don’t see the Multicast Networking additional capability, check the following:

 That you’re not set up to use the old process, as described in the Old Process post below.
 If you are, follow those instructions instead.

 That you’re logged in to the right team (step 3 of Preparatory Work).
 This is the most common cause of this problem.

-If this doesn’t help, wait a few days and try again.
+If this doesn’t help, wait a day and try again.
 It can take time for this access to propagate through our systems.